mqtt-home/fritzbox-to-mqtt-gw/README.md

 }
 ```

-# Upgrade from 2.x to 3.x
+# Upgrade to 4.x

-The message format is changed for `NewConnectionStatus` and `NewPhysicalLinkStatus`.
+The configuration has been changed and the message format is much more flexible now.
-When you like to restore the old behavior, you have to set `"enum-as-long": true` in the configuration.
+You can now specify the properties of the message that will be sent.

 # build